Ace Your Reference Checks With These Sample Questions

 3. In which areas did [candidate] need more development when you worked together?

-This is a nice way of asking about the candidate’s weaknesses, and a good reference will be candid with you here.
-Still, you’ll need to do a bit of reading between the lines to glean where there might be more to the story than what’s explicitly said.
+This is a nice way of asking about the candidate’s weaknesses; a good reference will be candid with you here.
+Still, you’ll need to read between the lines to glean where there might be more to the story than what’s explicitly said.

-As you listen to the reference’s answer, aim to differentiate between weaknesses that can be addressed on the job (i.e. weak presentation skills you can strengthen through practice and coaching) and weaknesses that are ingrained (a bad temper, chronic lateness, etc.).
+As you listen to the reference’s answer, aim to differentiate between weaknesses that can be addressed on the job (i.e., weak presentation skills you can strengthen through practice and coaching) and ingrained weaknesses (a bad temper, chronic lateness, etc.).

-4. What type of workplace do you think this employee would thrive in?
+4. What type of workplace would this employee thrive in?

 Sometimes a great candidate winds up in a position or workplace that’s just a bad fit, so this answer can be illuminating.
-What’s more, if your candidate looks great on paper but the reference’s answer sounds completely different from your organization, it might be time for serious second thoughts.
+Moreover, if your candidate looks great on paper, but the reference’s answer sounds completely different from your organization, it might be time for serious second thoughts.

 5. Was [candidate] promoted while working with you?
 Why or why not?